 No, I want to amend that statement.

 It is NOT easy.
-When you see the boy getting down the steps, leaving home for college, you want to run and hug him; but you hold back, afraid he would brush it off as sentimental stuff, cling to you fearfully or maybe turn away, afraid to betray his own fear of the new life.
+When you see the boy getting down the steps, leaving home for college, you want to run and hug him; but you hold back, afraid he would brush it off as sentimental stuff, cling to you fearfully or maybe turn away from you, afraid to betray his own fear of the new life.
 You are not ready for any of the above reactions and so you hastily swallow the lump rising up in your throat and say something monumentally silly like, ‘Remember to bathe everyday, ok?’
 He looks at you as if you have lost it, then grins before loping off.
 And you are glad you have saved the day — for both of you.

 In their selfish possessiveness, they don’t realise that their suffocating love can work in two ways and both are harmful.